gossi/oophp/README.md

 # PHP API polyfill

-DISCLAIMER: DO NOT USE THIS!
+PHP6 is gathering ideas on how to shape the language.
+This is my idea how the PHP API could look like.
+Please help and join in.

-At the moment this is my personal playground, where I imagine how a php API could look like, that I would like to use.
+DISCLAIMER: DO NOT USE THIS (YET)!<br>

-Rewrite the PHP API as polyfill with the idea to turn it into an official PHP API.
+At the moment, this is my personal playground and everything is subject to change - ye'd be warned.

 ## Goals